-The Saudi operator had signed a non‑binding agreement in January 2020 to acquire the controlling stake for $2.4bn (£1.9bn/€2.1bn).
-It subsequently extended the process twice by 90 days, once in April and again in July, citing logistical challenges caused by the COVID‑19 pandemic.
+The Saudi operator signed a non‑binding agreement in January 2020 to acquire a controlling stake in VfEg for $2.4bn (£1.9bn/€2bn).
+It subsequently extended the process twice by 90 days, once in April 2020 and then again in July 2020, citing logistical challenges caused by the COVID‑19 pandemic.

 Somewhat enigmatically, stc said the second extension period had expired without agreement being reached “due to misalignment with relevant parties”.

 Playing a waiting game

 stc has evidently been dragging its heels since the initial agreement was signed.
-It has been variously suggested that the operator required more time to allow its financial advisers to study the details, raise finance, and review the global market situation, including potential changes to consumer spending habits in the wake of the coronavirus pandemic (Vodafonewatch, #182, #183, and #185).
+It has been variously suggested that the operator required more time to allow its financial advisors to study the details, raise finance, and review the global market situation, including potential changes to consumer spending habits in the wake of the pandemic (Vodafonewatch, #182–#185).

-Reports in the local press have also indicated that Vodafone may reconsider the price in light of “changing economic realities”, and remained committed to a market exit.
+Reports in the local press indicated Vodafone may reconsider the price in the light of “changing economic realities”, and remained committed to a market exit.
 The Al‑Mal newspaper reported that investment banks, including Prime Holding and Pharos Holding, expect the value of the planned offer to decrease by between 20% and 40%.

 The transaction is complex, with a number of factors having to be brought into alignment.

 A particularly problematic element is the minority stake held by Telecom Egypt in VfEg. stc has been told by the country’s Financial Regulatory Authority that it if it is to purchase Vodafone’s VfEg holding, it must also offer to buy Telecom Egypt’s 44.8% stake, under the provisions of a 1992 law mandating a tender for any outstanding shares. stc has apparently insisted that it is not willing to buy the outstanding stake.
 The remaining 0.2%‑stake is owned by small shareholders.